guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 3. Introduction to the *rust-bert* library, a project offering Rust-native implementation of these models in Rust
 4. Benchmarks between the baseline Python implementation from Transformers and the proposed Rust implementation for these text generation tasks

 Readers familiar with text generation tasks and their implementation in modern language models may want to skip directly to [section 3](#rustbert-section).
-The first two parts provide a high-level overview of the technology to better understand the scope of the proposed performance improvements, and give a few references in order to dive deeper in the topic.
+The first two parts provide a high-level overview of the technology to better understand the scope of the proposed performance improvements and give a few references in order to dive deeper into the topic.

 # 1. Overview of text generation tasks<a name="task-overview"></a>